Get an annual AARP membership for only $12. Limited time offer.

 **If usage exceeds 50 GB, you’ll experience slower data speeds through the remainder of the billing cycle.

-Consumer Cellular’s phone plans are very affordable and start at $20 per month if you sign up for autopay.
-We like that the Consumer Cellular website makes figuring out monthly costs easy; it has a sliding scale that demonstrates how each additional phone line will impact your total cost.
+Consumer Cellular’s phone plans are very affordable and start at $20 per month if you sign up for autopay (you save $5!).
+We like that the Consumer Cellular website makes figuring out monthly costs easy; it has a sliding scale that demonstrates how each additional phone line will impact your cost.
+We found Consumer Cellular’s website user-friendly with plans clearly displayed.
+Customer service agents were helpful and friendly when we had questions.

 We also appreciate that Consumer Cellular offers discounts on multiple phone lines.
 (Visible does not.)
 You can purchase up to three additional phone lines online.
 But if you want more than four lines, you’ll have to call Consumer Cellular customer service.
 Each additional line adds $15 per month to your bill, which is a solid deal in our book.